 What is Sciatica?

-Because the nerve is so large, the pain felt when it is compressed can be debilitating and can be described as shooting pain, tingling, numbness, and weakness.
-This nerve controls several muscles in the lower legs and controls sensation to the skin of the foot.
+Because the nerve is so large, the pain felt when it is compressed can be debilitating.
+Sciatic symptoms are often described as pain, tingling sensation, numbness, weakness, and in severe cases dragging of the foot or “foot drop”.
+Foot drop causes an individual to involuntarily drag the toes of the affected foot while attempting to walk.
+The sciatic nerve controls several muscles in the lower legs and controls sensation to the skin of the foot.
 Depending on which level of the lumbar spine, and the exiting spinal nerve that is compressed or irritated, can affect what symptoms and where they are felt in your legs.

 Here are a Few Facts About Sciatica: